gatsbyjs/gatsby/e2e-tests/visual-regression/README.md

 ## Updating snapshots

-Run `yarn cy:update-snapshots` if you need to update them.
+Run `pnpm run cy:update-snapshots` if you need to update them.
 Please note that unlike Jest, this doesn't delete outdated snapshots, so if you remove a test make sure to remove its snapshots too.

 ## Credits